EricssonResearch/dnt/doc/dev/architecture.md

 PipelineIterator objects hold a reference to their action pipeline.

 **Note**: the transaction commit mechanism is currently unfinished.
-It can properly start up and shut down R2DTWO, but incremental configuration during runtime is not yet possible.
+It can properly start up and shut down DNT, but incremental configuration during runtime is not yet possible.
 The main missing features are: remove individual streams, rollback on error, user interface (telnet commands and/or NETCONF).